 Located between Illinois and Ohio, Indiana is home to vast swathes of farmland.
-It also houses several schools offering animation degrees and training.
+It also houses several best colleges for animation.
 And, of course, it is home to one of the biggest professional racing events, the Indy 500.

 We look at a number of elements when choosing schools to list: tuition pricing, quality of the animation program, faculty accessibility, and overall school quality.
 The schools selected for our list are top performers in at least one of these areas.

 Because of our methodology, we don’t rank schools in any particular order.
 The numbers are there for article clarity, not to indicate rank position.

 The Media Arts and Science program at Indiana University-Purdue University Indianapolis is a solid choice for getting undergraduate experience in animation.
 The Media Arts and Science program will help foster your creativity while teaching you about digital storytelling and building your skills.